When it comes to your backlinks, there’s no room for indecision.

-It means that if that page with an AC Rank of 12 has a nofollow link back to your site, you’ll get zero of that link juice passed on to your site.
+It means that if that page with a high Citation flow and Trust flow has a nofollow link back to your site, you’ll get zero of that link juice passed on to your site.
 Bummer!

-But it also means that the new site with an AC Rank of zero won’t harm your rankings …
+But it also means that the new site with a Citation flow and Trust flow of zero won’t harm your rankings …

 … or that link you paid for won’t lead to Google penalizing your site.